Leyland Historical Society

 This Employment Office was opened here in the 1930's having moved from the previous site opposite the Post Office in Chapel Brow.
 The office, now known as a " Job Centre " transferred to a new building in Towngate in the early 1980's.

 Wood Milne Rubber Company later BTR (British Tyre & Rubber)

 According to the planning records book of the old Leyland Council, a rubber works was established in 1905 as Whitehead & Roberts in the Ajax Works which is situated at the bottom of Quin Street behind the church and can be seen on the 1909 Ordnance Survey map and confirmed in the trade directories of 1913 and 1922.
 The site was extended into Newsome Street along John Street between 1907 and 1912.

-It was incorporated in 1907 as the Wood Milne Rubber Company having been established by Mr TH Roberts of the Roberts family of Farington House.
-This house later became the B.T.R. social club.
+It was incorporated in 1907 as the Wood Milne Rubber Company.
+By 1911 Tom Hartley Roberts was living in Farington House, the house later became the Wood Milne social club in 1919.
 The planning book goes on to record that in 1911, a petrol store was applied for, followed by offices, warehouse, tyre room, laboratory, boiler house and chimney in 1915 on Golden Hill Lane.

 The site would seem to be the buildings between Pearfield House and Golden Hill House, both of which would become part of the site in future years.
 Whether these buildings were purpose built or had a previous use we have not yet been able to confirm.

 The Chapel was built in 1814 following the use of a room in Towngate.
 As the movement continued to expand, all the seats were taken and the Sunday school attendances doubled.
 The building was then enlarged by the erection of a gallery with extensions being made to the front and the side.